kkovlakas/nsenvelopes/README.md

 ## Installation

+Installation is required **only** if you wish to train your own neural networks to approximate the Tb-Ts relation, or any other relation of similar structure (e.g., initial-final value of a quantity that evolves in space, time, or another variable.)

 Simply download or clone the source, switch to your favourite environment, and run

 `pip install .`

 from the top level of the repository.

-## Examples
+## Examples (no installation required)

+These are examples of using models trained using `nsenvelopes`, but do not require the package to be loaded.
+In fact, `tensorflow` can be used to load them (Example 1), or alternatively, a custom function to load the model from a text file, having no dependency other than `numpy`.

 ### Example 1: Reading a trained `tensorflow` model